Get Matched With Health Services Programs

 You will take biology, pharmacology, and nursing classes.
 You’ll also be required to undergo educational training, often referred to as clinicals.

-Exam/Experience Needed for an LPN Degree
+Exam/Experience Needed

 Online Licensed Practical Nurse Degree Options